Watch this video on why girls need mentors in STEM.

 - 39% of chemists and material scientists are women;

 - 27.9% of environmental scientists and geoscientists are women;

 - 15.6% of chemical engineers are women;

 - 12.1% of civil engineers are women;

 - 8.3% of electrical and electronics engineers are women;

 - 17.2% of industrial engineers are women; and

 - 7.2% of mechanical engineers are women.

-The Women’s Foundation of Florida is excited to host our first Girls Leadership Institute and STEAM Academy in Belle Glade at Palm Beach State College on Saturday, September 16, 2017.
-The program is aimed at empowering girls to be leaders in Science, Technology, Engineering, Arts and Mathematics.
-The program will provide unique workshops for middle and high school girls including hands-on projects in the STEAM fields.
+The Women’s Foundation of Florida were excited to host our first Girls Leadership Institute and STEAM Academy in Belle Glade at Palm Beach State College in 2017.
+The program empowers girls to be leaders in Science, Technology, Engineering, Arts and Mathematics.
+The program provides unique workshops for middle and high school girls including hands-on projects in the STEAM fields.
 Our goal is to inspire more girls (especially underserved girls from diverse communities) to recognize their leadership skills and lean into the power of STEAM.
-Yes we want to engage girls already passionate about STEAM, but we encourage you to also nominate girls struggling with these fields who need additional support and inspiration.
+Yes we want to engage girls already passionate about STEAM, but we have a focus on girls struggling with these fields who need additional support and inspiration.